 - ¼ Cup Extra Virgin Olive Oil

-- Cook the Chickpeas: (*Do Not Soak) Place the dried chickpeas in a slow cooker.
+- OPTIONAL IF USING DRIED CHICKPEAS.
+Cook the Chickpeas: (*Do Not Soak) Place the dried chickpeas in a slow cooker.
 Add 32 ounces of water* (or vegetable stock), ½ onion, and 1 teaspoon of salt.
 Cover slow cooker and cook on high for 3 hours.
 Drain, reserving 1 cup of the cooking liquid.
 Discard onion.

 - Transfer chickpeas to the bowl of a food processor.
 Add cloves of garlic, roasted red pepper, and 1 tablespoon of chickpea cooking liquid.
 Process until chickpeas resemble wet sand, about 2 minutes, stopping to scrape down the sides of bowl as needed.
 Add the 1 teaspoon salt and remaining hummus ingredients except olive oil.
 Process to combine, about 1 minute, again stopping to scrape down the sides of bowl as needed.
 With processor running, slowly stream in the olive oil.
 Slowly stream in the chickpea cooking liquid, 1 tablespoon at a time, until desired consistency is achieved.*